 When you hear women talking about fighting back against the slow but steady rise of violent sexual assault and robbery, the first statement you usually hear is "I'm going to go buy a gun!"

 It only makes sense for women to be concerned, because while violent gun crime is actually down in most places, assault -- sexual and otherwise -- is slowly creeping up year by year.
-The number of rape incidents in the US reached 90,000 in 2015.
-That breaks down to 10 - 12 occurrences of rape every hour of every day, all year long.
+The number of rape incidents in the US reached 139,380 in 2018.
+That breaks down to nearly 16 occurrences of rape every hour of every day, all year long.
 In the next hour, twice that many American women will face some sort of sexual assault.
 It's important to carry self defense weapons, not just at home but while you're out and about.

 Here's the problem with buying a gun.
 Guns don't work very well up close in hand-to-hand combat, and you're just as likely to injure yourself or someone else in that situation.
 Guns are also easy to spot and easy to steal: statistics show you're much more likely to have your gun taken away than use it to stop a violent crime.
 Even a stranger can get the drop on you and take your gun away.
 Worse yet, if you have a home with children, guns are just a little bit too easy to cause injury and death.
 Suicides also tend to go up with a gun in the home.